Stability of In-Context Learning: A Spectral Coverage Perspective: Use of large language models.

 \section{Use of large language models.}

 We used large language models (LLMs) in two limited ways.
 First, for \emph{aid or polish writing}, an LLM service (provider redacted for anonymous review) helped with grammar, style, and tightening of sentences.
 All technical content, problem formulations, theorems, proofs, algorithmic designs, model implementations, experiments, and final claims were authored and verified by the authors.
 Second, for \emph{retrieval and discovery}, we used LLM-assisted search to expand keyword queries and to draft short summaries of candidate papers from public abstracts.
 Inclusion decisions and all citations were made only after the authors read the original sources; no autogenerated references were accepted.
 No private or proprietary data were provided to the LLM, and prompts contained only our own drafts or publicly available text.
-This use does not affect reproducibility: the released code, data, and results do not depend on any LLM outputs.